Resources

 Mentorship Program

-The RMIA Mentorship Program, facilitated by the RMIA, in partnership with RMIA State Chapters, offers a structured yet flexible platform for RMIA members to establish meaningful mentoring relationships.
+The RMIA Mentorship Program brings together emerging and experienced risk professionals to foster meaningful connections, knowledge-sharing, and leadership development.
+Delivered in partnership with the RMIA State Chapters, the program offers a structured yet flexible platform for members to engage in impactful mentoring relationships.

 Why participate in the mentorship program?